-But the citywide $1.3M median is a blunt instrument.
-Westborough single-family product cleared at a $1.3M median in March 2026, up 12.4% YoY (Redfin Westborough).
+But the citywide $1.17M median is a blunt instrument.
+Westborough single-family product cleared a $1.3M median as recently as March 2026 (Redfin Westborough).
 Sunshine Gardens single-family homes run $900K–$1.9M (Burlingame Properties SSF).
 Sign Hill view homes pull the upper tail.
 The price spread inside 94080 / 94014 is wide enough that pricing right at the corridor level — not the citywide median — is the single most consequential decision a South San Francisco seller makes in 2026.

 This is the sellers' guide for South San Francisco: the Westborough family corridor, the Sunshine Gardens park-walk tier, the Sign Hill view-home premium, the Downtown / Old Town character story, the biotech employment anchor, the BART + Caltrain commute reality, and the commission math at the $900K–$1.9M SSF price band — where 5–6% traditional commission still costs sellers $45K–$114K out of equity.